 The results indicate that when administered repeatedly to S. mutans biofilm, a single wavelength-based aBL or aPDT lead to a significant biofilm adaptation and increased S. mutans viability.
 The dual light, i. e. combined use of aBL light in synchrony with aPDT, arrests the adaptation and provides significantly improved and sustained antibacterial efficacy.

 The results in the submitted article can be found in PLOS ONE journal.

 Photodynamic therapy (PDT) was discovered by accident in 1900 by a medical student, Oscar Raab, in Munich.
 He was studying common freshwater bugs, paramecium, and noted that the organic compound acridine orange somehow sensitized the cells to light.
-The photodynamic effect is based on light activation of photosensitizing molecules, usually dyes, which cause a chain reaction that releases reactive oxygen into the environment.
-Because, unlike our cells, the bacteria have inefficient mechanisms to clear the reactive oxygen, the therapy is highly effective in killing bacteria.

 Historically, the use of PDT has been constrained by the invention of antibiotics.
 Recently, when antibiotic therapy has been compromised by the increasing development of antimicrobial resistance, interest in PDT has been renewed.